 The word “Facilitate”, and it’s various transformations is the next in the series of “Unique Word Transformation” TOEFL Vocabulary — (Vocabulary Words that have many different word-forms, that one taking The TOEFL Exam should know — and which would be beneficial to one’s own vocabulary to use — both in The Exam, and in every-day life).

-It is possible that the word “Facilitate” will be on the exam or in one of the questions, but if it does appear in the exam, and is not one of the vocabulary questions, then it will be assumed that the test-taker will already know the word.
+It is possible that the word “Facilitate” will be on the exam, or in one of the questions — but if it does appear in the exam, and is not one of the vocabulary questions — then it will be assumed that the test-taker will already know this word (and its transformations).

-If, however, it DOES appear as one of the vocabulary questions, it will be presented in a way that one should be able to determine its meaning through the context in-which it is presented.
-(But — since you are reading this now, you will not have to worry, because you will already know all about this word, and its different transformations.) 😎
+If, however — it DOES appear as one of the vocabulary questions, it will be presented in a way that one should be able to determine its meaning through the context in-which it is presented.
+(But — since you are reading this post now — you will not have to worry, because you will already know all about this word, and its different transformations.) 😎

 Referring To The Place: